towolf/towolf.github.com/docs/PsychPriority/MachGetPriorityMex.markdown

 There are three policy flavors but a thread may have only one of two policy modes: THREAD\_STANDARD\_POLICY or THREAD\_TIME\_CONSTRAINT\_POLICY.
-These are mutually\-exclusive modes; setting a thread to either one will unset the other mode.
+These are mutually-exclusive modes; setting a thread to either one will unset the other mode.
 The "importance" parameter associated with THREAD\_PRECEDENCE\_POLICY is preserved after either THREAD\_STANDARD\_POLICY or THREAD\_TIME\_CONSTRAINT\_POLICY is set, however the